-TAG members should understand that the approved CCP would unreasonably restrict anyone from installing a product that would allow for an equal or greater window opening area which seems to go against the very arguments they used to support the approved code change.
+TAG members should understand that the approved CCP would unreasonably restrict consumers from installing a product that would allow for an equal or greater window opening area which seems to go against the very arguments they used to support the previously approved TAG CCP.

-The approved CCP even specifically allows for smaller EEROs to be installed - only requiring 4.0 sq. feet.
+The approved CCP even specifically allows for replacement window of a different operating style to be smaller 4.0 (MN allows 4.5 sq. ft) EEROs to be installed

-The approved CCP may be based upon information about awnings and EEROs that may not be accurate.
+The approved TAG CCP may be based upon information about awnings and EEROs that may not be accurate as discussed in Section 1, Point 4.